BronyCon/spikebot/README.md

 $ node .
 ```

+> You may find it more resilient to instead start SpikeBot using `$ cd .. ; nohup node spikebot &`.

 ## config.js
 There are a bunch of fields in config.js.
 Here are the ones you need to know and worry about: